 - Upgrade all 2-node physical hosts to 7U2 that use the shared witness host.

 - Upgrade the on-disk format to version 14 using the link in Skyline Health.

-In case you do not follow the correct order and you attempt to roll out a disk format conversion with hosts running mixed versions, a network partition will take place and an error message will be displayed preventing you from finishing the disk format upgrade.
+If you do not follow the correct order and attempt to roll out a disk format conversion with hosts running mixed versions, a network partition will occur, and an error message will be displayed, preventing you from finishing the disk format upgrade.

-Again, make sure all the hosts using the shared witness host are running the same ESXi version before upgrading the on-disk format.
+Again, ensure all the hosts using the shared witness host are running the same ESXi version before upgrading the on-disk format.